Cameron22T/nextcloud_ffmpeg_docker/README.md

 # Nextcloud Docker Setup with FFmpeg

 This repository contains a Docker setup for Nextcloud with FFmpeg installed.
 This setup ensures FFmpeg is installed every time the Nextcloud container starts.
+This will allow Memories to show thumbnails for most video and picture formats.

 ## Contents